MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## What's new in Azure Stack HCI

-Windows Admin Center version 2009 adds a number of features to Azure Stack HCI, including the following:
+Windows Admin Center version 2012 adds a number of features to Azure Stack HCI, including the following:

 - **Azure Kubernetes Service hosting capabilities**: You can now install a preview version of [Azure Kubernetes Service on Azure Stack HCI](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
 - **Inclusion of Software Defined Networking in the Cluster Creation wizard**: The Cluster Creation wizard now includes the option to deploy the [Software Defined Networking (SDN)](concepts/software-defined-networking.md) Network Controller feature during [cluster creation](deploy/create-cluster.md#step-5-sdn-optional).
 - **Remote direct memory access (RDMA) enhancements in the Cluster Creation wizard**: Cluster Creation wizard can now configure RDMA for iWARP and RoCE network adapters, including Data Center Bridging (DCB).
+- **Additional performance and security improvements**

 For details on new features in Windows Admin Center, see the [Windows Admin Center blog](https://techcommunity.microsoft.com/t5/windows-admin-center-blog/bg-p/Windows-Admin-Center-Blog).

 Clusters running Azure Stack HCI, version 20H2 have the following new features as compared to Windows Server 2019-based solutions:

 - **New capabilities in Windows Admin Center**: With the ability to create and update hyperconverged clusters via an intuitive UI, Azure Stack HCI is easier than ever to use.
-- **Stretched clusters for automatic failover**: Multi-site clustering with Storage Replica replication and automatic VM failover provides native disaster recovery and business continuity to clusters that use Storage Spaces Direct.
+- **Stretched clusters for automatic failover**: Multi-site clustering with Storage Replica replication and automatic VM failover provides native disaster recovery and business continuity.
 - **Affinity and anti-affinity rules**: These can be used similarly to how Azure uses Availability Zones to keep VMs and storage together or apart in clusters with multiple fault domains, such as stretched clusters.
 - **Azure portal integration**: The Azure portal experience for Azure Stack HCI is designed to view all of your Azure Stack HCI clusters across the globe, with new features in development.
 - **GPU acceleration for high-performance workloads**: AI/ML applications can benefit from boosting performance with GPUs.